 National Council for Research on Women

-Re:Gender, formerly National Council for Research on Women (NCRW),
+Founding President of Re:Gender (formerly National Council for Research on Women),

-.
-A true visionary, her contributions to the feminist and social justice movements can be seen and will be felt across the country and the world by generations of women.
+was a true visionary.
+Her contributions to the feminist and social justice movements can be seen and will be felt across the country and the world by generations of women.

 Mariam was a key force in shaping and launching the women’s studies and academic research movements in the US and worldwide through her work as a Program Officer at the Ford Foundation in the 1960s and 70s.
 She provided the strategic vision as well as funding and support to launch university and college based centers focused on women’s issues as well as free standing policy institutes.
 Mariam helped build a network of dedicated and accomplished leaders committed to advancing women, especially in academia, and helped develop institutional support for their work.